-Wagyu beef is prized for having a superior flavor and tenderness.
+Wagyu beef is prized for having a superior flavour and tenderness.
 The meat has more marbling than other breeds of cattle, giving it a distinctive look and increased firmness.
 Japanese Wagyu cattle were originally bred as work animals due to robust stature, but this also contributed to their high levels of intramuscular fat.
 This fat is what gives Wagyu beef its signature marbling and melt-in-the mouth texture.
-The fat is distributed more evenly throughout the meat, giving it its characteristic pink coloring and buttery flavor.
+The fat is distributed more evenly throughout the meat, giving it it’s characteristic pink colouring and buttery flavour.

 As one of the most expensive meats in the world, Wagyu beef can cost up to $200 per pound, and Wagyu females themselves can sell for up to $30,000.
 It’s no surprise then that the production of Wagyu beef is tightly regulated in Japan to protect the quality and value.

 Wagyu is graded on 2 main factors – how much meat can be yielded and the quality of the marbled fat, or beef marble score.
 Yield is graded A-C and marbling is graded 1-5, with A5 being the highest quality available.
 Only A3 to A5 wagyu is certified for sale in Japan.
 The higher the grade, the higher the price.

 The fact that Japanese Wagyu beef has gained a sort of legendary status has meant myths have abounded about Wagyu farms and the way the cattle are treated.
 There are stories of Wagyu cows receiving daily massages or being fed a diet that includes beer.